hharas/aati/README.md

 - `aarch64`: where ARMv8 packages are located
 - `dummy-package/`: a folder that contains LZ4 compressed packages of the default dummy package.

-`repo.toml` is the most importamt file.
+`repo.toml` is the most important file.
 It contains the following template at first:

 ```toml
 [repo]